b4-nomarz/orderbook_trial_task/README.md

 the web server outside of handling HTTP and WS connections is transforming DTOs to the necessary types requested and returned by the application layer.

-Cons of this specific implmentation is that it doesn't use the fastest server crate within the rust ecosystem.
+This specific implmentation doesn't use the fastest server crate within the rust ecosystem.
+So mileage would vary based on the constraints of the hardware this runs on.
 Also if this services was to go live it would be insecure since security headers and middlewares were not coded in due to nature of project of being only a technical exam and would be tested in a dev enviroment.

 #### Svelte frontend